elegant-scipy/elegant-scipy/markdown/ch3.markdown

     return g
 ```

-Here's a few reasons this is a brilliant piece of code:
+Here are a few reasons this is a brilliant piece of code:

 - `ndi.generic_filter` iterates over array elements *with their neighbors*.
   (Use `numpy.ndindex` to simply iterate over array indices.)